Paczków: Monuments

 Unlike nearby Nysa, World War II spared Paczków, and most of its monuments have been preserved.
 Called "The Polish Carcassonne" (or, before the town was reintegrated with Poland, "the Silesian Carcassonne"), as early as in the 15th century, it was surrounded by double ring of defensive walls.
 Initially, the fortifications were made of dirt and wood, but later they were replaced by mightier stone walls.

 The first fortifications of Paczków were built in the mid-14th century upon the order of the Bishop of Wrocław, Przecław of Pogorzela.
-In the mid 15th century, Paczków had three gates - Wrocław Gate (Brama Wrocławska, eastern), Kłodzko Gate (Brama Kłodzka, western), and Zabkowice Slaskie Gate (Brama Ząbkowicka, southern).
+In the mid 15th century, Paczków had three gates - Wrocław Gate (Brama Wrocławska, eastern), Kłodzko Gate (Brama Kłodzka, western), and Ząbkowice Śląskie Gate (Brama Ząbkowicka, southern).
 In the second half of the 16th century, the northern Nysa Gate (Brama Nyska) was added.
 Vertical, 9-metre walls made from stone still surround the historical centre of the town today.
 Altogether, the fortifications are around 1200 metres long, and apart from four gates, there originally were 24 wall towers, out of which 19 have been preserved.
 Along the defensive walls, there was a moat, which has been turned into a recreational park.

 Besides its fortifications, Paczków is famous for renaissance, baroque, and neoclassic tenement houses, which surround the town square.
 The oldest of these buildings date back to around 1500, with the most visible being the so-called "House of the Executioner".
 Also, in the centre of Paczków, there is the town hall, with a 48 m tower.

 Another interesting monument of "Polish Carcassonne" is the Church of John the Evangelist, which is considered to be one of the most impressive fortified churches in Poland.
 Its construction began in 1350, and lasted for 30 years.
 The unique Gothic church, which is made of stone and bricks displays a renaissance attic, and its mighty structure has been incorporated into the town's fortifications.
 The church stands out because of its immense size, and inside there are sculptures attributed to Wit Stwosz.
 Next to the complex there is the so-called Tatar well.
 According to a legend, a Tatar warrior (see Mongol invasion of Poland) was thrown into the well, after he had captured the daughter of a wealthy inhabitant of Paczków.